syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## Exporting

-This section explains you how to Export the SfDatagrid to Excel and PDF file and about the customizations that can be done while exporting.
+This section explains you how to Export the **SfDataGrid** to Excel and PDF file and about the customizations that can be done while exporting.

-SfDataGrid provides support for exporting the data to Excel and Pdf with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also provides support for Grouping, Filtering and Sorting when Exporting.
+**SfDataGrid** provides support for exporting the data to Excel and Pdf with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also provides support for Grouping, Filtering and Sorting when Exporting.

-In order to use export to excel and export to pdf functionalities of SfDataGrid, add the required assembly references to your application as discussed in the [](#_Assembly_deployment "") HYPERLINK \l "_Assembly_deployment" section.
+In order to use export to excel and export to pdf functionalities of **SfDataGrid**, add the required assembly references to your application as discussed in the [](#_Assembly_deployment "") HYPERLINK \l "_Assembly_deployment" section.

 ### Export to Excel

-You can Export data to Excel by using the ExportToExcel method by passing the SfDataGrid as an argument.
+You can Export data to Excel by using the ExportToExcel method by passing the **SfDataGrid** as an argument.
 The following code example illustrates exporting data to Excel using the ExportToExcel Method.

 {% highlight c# %}
 private void ExportToExcel()
 {